Tuesday, December 15, 2009

 With Disturbance™ the primary concern was rhythm and how to extend the possibilities within the accepted current structure of the alphabet.
 Tschichold pointed out that poor rhythm in type destroys legibility and readability.
 The failure of some of the early attempts in single alphabet design is with a lack of rhythm and harmony; the concepts were too often clouded in the modernist ideas of the time.

 After graduation I got a job in corporate design at Addison Design Consultants.
 My first project was Sabena Belgian Airlines (now gone).
 Addison went bankrupt in 1994 (ish) and I went and worked at Wolff Olins, where I stayed for about 4 years (though I did take 6 months off to travel Australia).
-During the 6 (ish) years of employment I developed Bliss and a few other fonts (
+During the 6 (ish) years of employment I developed Bliss and a few other fonts (Blue Island, The Shire Types, Alchemy) in my spare time.
+When I came back from Australia I basically knew I wanted to leave and do my own thing.
+So a few months after my return I resigned and set up Jeremy Tankard Typography to focus on my type designs.

 Type today wouldn’t exist without the technology - it is an absolute part of it.
 Understanding how digital type works, the specifications are as important as understanding the forms of the letters and how they work in various languages.
 I approach type design as product design (not so much as art).
 As time goes on it ’can’ be seen more as software design - some designers already see it as this (think of Letterror in The Netherlands).